johnpapa/generator-hottowel/README.md

 `npm install -g bower gulp nodemon`

 ## Installing Packages
-- Open terminal
 - Type `npm install`

-`npm install` will install bower packages too, but you can do it manually.
-- Open terminal
 - Type `bower install`

 ## Running
-Runs locally, no database required.

-Type `gulp serve-dev` and browse to `http://localhost:7300`
+Type `gulp serve-dev --sync`

 ## Linting
-Type `gulp jshint` to run code analysis on the code.
+Type `gulp analyze` to run code analysis on the code.
+This runs jshint, jscs, and plato.

+## Tests
-Type `gulp spy` to run code analysis using a watch.
+Type `gulp test` to run the unit tests (via karma, mocha, sinon).

 ## How It Works
 The app is quite simple and has 2 main routes:
 - dashboard
-- admin list
+- admin

 ### The Modules
 The app has 4 feature modules and depends on a series of external modules and custom but cross-app modules